spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-eventflow/README.md

-# Web: How to use generated web client to communicate with Streaming node web server HealthCheck web service
+# Web: How to use generated web client

-How to use generated web client to communicate with Streaming node web server HealthCheck web service.
+How to use the generated web client to communicate with TIBCO Streaming node web server Health check web service.

 Samples :